Elementary excitations in an integrable twisted J1-J2 spin chain in the thermodynamic limit

-To further investigate the physical properties of the nearly degenerate states, we calculate the spin texture of these sates by the numerical exact diagonalization.
-Table \ref{dt} shows that the ground sates and the nearly degenerate states can be regarded as the superpositions of domain walls or kinks, which are generated by continuously flipping some spins from the all spin-up state (or the all spin-down state), while the high excited states can not be.
-The low-lying states, i.e., the ground and nearly degenerate states have two domain walls.
+To further investigate the physical properties of the nearly degenerate states, we calculate the spin texture of these states by the exact numerical diagonalization.
+Table \ref{dt} shows that the ground states and the nearly degenerate states can be regarded as the superpositions of domain walls or kinks, which are generated by continuously flipping some spins from the all spin-up state (or the all spin-down state), while the high excited states can not be.
+The low-lying states, i.e., the ground and nearly degenerate states, have two domain walls.
 One is fixed between sites $2N$ and $1$ due to the antiperiodic boundary.
 The other can be located between sites $j$ and $j+1$.
 This in total gives $2\times2N$ configurations.
 Subtracting two degenerated ground states, we have $4N-2$ nearly degenerate states, which is consistent with the numerical results.

 Now, we consider the relation between the nearly degenerate states and the interactions.
 Define $\Delta E_{max}=max(E_d)-E_{1g}$, where $max(E_d)$ is the maximal energy of the nearly degenerate states and $E_{1g}$ is the ground state energy.
 The energy difference $\Delta E_{max}$ versus the model parameter $a=ib$ is shown in Fig.\ref{fig-deE1}(c).
 From it, we see that the $\Delta E_{max}$ changes with the changing of NN, NNN and chiral three-spin interactions and reaches its minimum at the point of $a=i\pi/4$.